jomayma/csv2json/readme.md

 1,Ario,Noteyoung,anoteyoung0@nhs.uk,Male,99.5.160.227,509-86-9654,5602256742685208,179BsXQkUuC6NKYNsQkdmKQKbMBPmJtEHB,0227 Kropf Court
 2,Minni,Endon,mendon1@netvibes.com,Female,213.62.229.103,765-11-9543,67613037902735554,135wbMcR98R6hqqWgEJXHZHcanQKGRPwE1,90 Sutteridge Way
 ...
-The node script that will convert the customer-data.csv file into a JSON file.
+This node script will convert the customer-data.csv file into a JSON file.
 The 1st row of the CSV file acts as the keys/properties of the JSON object and the rest of the fields act as values.
 The JSON file must have an array with 1000 items.
 Output the JSON file in the same directory and name the file customer-data.json.

 Here's an example of the JSON file structure which your Node program will need to produce: